megabyte-labs/styled-logger/README.md

 ## Usage

-All of the usage instructions can be found by running `binName --help`.
+All of the usage instructions can be found by running `log --help`.
 After running the command, you should be greeted with the following output:

-binHelpOutput
+NAME
+	log - Format log message by type
+EXAMPLE:
+	log info "Hello World"
+	availale types info, success, error, star, warn
+	OR
+	log --md README.md
+	this will output formated README.md file contents

 ### Man Page

-Alternatively, if you installed the package via NPM or an installer that set up the man page (e.g. `.deb` or `.rpm`), then you can find usage instructions by running `man binName`.
+Alternatively, if you installed the package via NPM or an installer that set up the man page (e.g. `.deb` or `.rpm`), then you can find usage instructions by running `man log`.

 <a href="#contributing" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>